LouiValley/RayTracing-Tech/README.md

 ## Intro about myself
-I used to purchase my master degree in Tsinghua University, and I focus on energy-efficient architecture design for deep learning.
+I used to pursue my master degree in Tsinghua University, and I focus on energy-efficient architecture design for deep learning.
 Some featured works are presented here.

 - [**Deep Convolutional Neural Network Architecture with Reconfigurable Computation Patterns.**](https://ieeexplore.ieee.org/document/8412607) (**IEEE TRANS TCAD**)
   - *This work aims to accelerate a generative network, which includes CONV layers, DeCONV layers and residual blocks.*